alexrivadeneira/i2wd/week3/outline.md

 ### CSS animations

-CSS animations let us create some really impressive effects using only CSS (no Flash or JavaScript!)
-This like a more complicated and powerful version of the CSS psuedo classes.
-First of all, we can use the CSS ```transition``` property to **ease** the transition between states.
+CSS animations let us create some really impressive effects using only CSS (no Flash or JavaScript!).
+CSS animations are a more powerful version of the CSS psuedo classes.
+Right of the bat, we can drastically improve the way our pseudoselector state change looks!
+We can use the CSS ```transition``` property to **ease** the transition between states.
 In this example, I created a class style called ```myRedBox```.
-On a hover event, ```myRedBox``` turns into a smaller circle with a green background.
+On a hover event, ```myRedBox``` turns into a smaller circle with a green background:

 ```
 .myRedBox{